typeable/compaREST/test/README.md

 ## Supported feature tests

-If a test starts with either `x ` or `v `, the test is assumed to test the support of some OpenApi functionality.
+If a test starts with either `x ` or `v `, the test is assumed to test the support of some OpenAPI functionality.
 If the test begins `x ` it means that the feature is expected to be not supported, and the result will only be checked to have an "unsupported" flag set.
 If it starts with `v ` the test is expected to be supported and the result is compared to some file on disk.

 The result will be reflected in the generated compatibility matrix.